ahegazipro/scripts/ARC/README.md

      - 1 for the mode of operation
      - 1 to stop the robot
      - 1 to choose to mode of the speed
-2. There are two modes of operation :
+2. There are two modes of operation:
 	- Manual-mode: In this mode the robot is controlled using the joystick
 	- Automatic-mode: In this mode the robot must avoid any obstacle in its way, and when found, it must choose clearest way to go.
 3. Three speed modes (60-125-255)
 4. Each wheel is coupled to a DC Motor.
 The motors are controlled by 2 Dual Channel Cytron motor drivers, each driver can control both motor RPM and direction of rotation.
 The RPM is controlled by applying a PWM signal to the PWM pin of the corresponding motor.
 The direction of rotation is controlled by either applying a logic HIGH(1) or a logic LOW(0) to the direction pin of the corresponding motor.
 5. For the Automatic mode, the robot has a servo motor and an ultra-sonic sensor mounted above it.